 - Demonstrate ability to trouble shoot Program Logic Controller systems.

 - Demonstrate ability to trouble shoot robotics systems.

 The PMMI Mechatronics Certifications are based on industry-developed standards and are recognized by the U.S. Department of Labor and the Manufacturing Institute’s Skills Certification System.
-Successful completion of training and certification exams of this training program articulates as 7 college credits into HCC’s Associate of Science Degree in Engineering Technology and is stackable with HCC’s Certified Production Technician program.
+Successful completion of training and all 4 certification exams of this program articulates as 12 college credits into HCC’s Associate of Science Degree in Engineering Technology and is stackable with HCC’s Certified Production Technician program.
 All testing is proctored by Hillsborough Community College.

-Training is delivered by Hillsborough Community College instructors, in partnership with PMMI (Packaging Machinery Manufacturing Institute and The Association for Packaging and Processing Technologies), to offer the following three (3) Industry Certifications and Exams (Mandatory).
+Training is delivered by Hillsborough Community College instructors, in partnership with PMMI (Packaging Machinery Manufacturing Institute and The Association for Packaging and Processing Technologies), to offer the following four (4) Industry Certifications and Exams (Mandatory).

 - PMMI CERTIFICATIONS (4)